Comoros Wedding Traditions

 How has social media changed Comorian weddings?

-Social media transformed Comorian weddings with 70% of urban ceremonies featuring dedicated coordinators capturing content for TikTok, Instagram, and Facebook.
+Social media transformed Comorian weddings with most urban ceremonies featuring dedicated coordinators capturing content for TikTok, Instagram, and Facebook.
 Viral Hambarousi dance videos accumulated millions of views, inspiring youth participation globally.
-Couples invest 300,000-1,000,000 KMF in “Instagram packages” including drone footage and same-day editing.
-Virtual participation became standard post-2020, with Zoom links enabling diaspora attendance.
+Couples invest in social media packages including drone footage and same-day editing.
+Virtual participation became standard, with video links enabling diaspora attendance.
 However, intimate moments like Al Zkir prayers remain offline.
-Social media extended celebration impact beyond physical attendees, with wedding hashtags trending nationally and photo albums shared across platforms maintaining family connections internationally.
+Social media extended celebration impact beyond physical attendees, with wedding content maintaining family connections internationally.

 Frequently Asked Questions